multimatum-Team/multimatum/reports/sprint11.md

 to get a nice looking app for the demo.

 ### Lenny
+This week, I  completed the pdf feature.
+There is still not enough test yet, but it shouldnt take too much time.
+We figured out that openning pdf fails with some pdf reader apps and works with others.
+We still have to investigate on that.
+Next week I'll work and coverage, bug fixing and fine tunning.

 ### Léo
 This week, I worked on the location feature that gives the user the ability to select a location for a particular deadline and the location name